The Elliott Wave Theory Simplified

 Recall that when the price of an investment is in a five-wave trend, the second and fourth waves move against the direction of the trend.
 You can see on the chart that the second and fourth waves play out in three waves.
 On a side note, you might notice that corrective waves are labeled ABC instead of 123.
 Corrective price moves are always labeled with letters while trendy moves are labeled with numbers.

 The other time you will see a corrective price move is when the entire trendy five-wave move completes.
-Look again at the chart and note that once the five-wave advance completed, a corrective three-wave move began.
+Look again at the chart and note that once the five-wave advance completed, a corrective three-wave move began, labeled with the black ABC.

 together in perfect harmony